Polonia Bytom: Supporters

 Polonia Bytom supporters were the first organised fan-club in Poland.
 They have introduced scarfs, flags and organised chants.
 Many of the other supporters groups were travelling to Bytom only to watch how Polonia's fans are cheering their club and behaving on the stadium.

-The fans have friendships with fans of Arka Gdynia which dates back to 1974, one of the longest friendships in supporter history which has survived to date; and with fans of Odra Opole, since 1987.
+The fans have friendships with fans of Arka Gdynia which dates back to 1974, one of the longest friendships in supporter history which has survived to date; with fans of Odra Opole since 1987, Zagłębie Lubin since 2017, Góral Żywiec since 2021 (officially), although they were allied with Góral for much longer than that, and Gryf Wejherowo.

 Polonia biggest rivals are local teams Górnik Zabrze, Ruch Radzionków, Ruch Chorzów (The Oldest Silesian Derby) and Szombierki Bytom (Derby of Bytom).
 The other groups which are not very welcome in Bytom are fans from Zaglebie Sosnowiec, Legia Warszawa and Lechia Gdańsk.

-Polonia Bytom firm is commonly known as Desperados.